Iterative Averaging in the Quest for Best Test Error: Iterate Averaging: A New Theory for Generalisation

-The iterate average (IA) \cite{polyak1992acceleration} is defined as the average of the model parameters over the $n$ iterates of the model optimisation trajectory $\vw_{\mathrm{IA}} = \frac{1}{n}\sum_{i}^{n}\vw_{i}$.
-It is a classical variance reducing technique in optimisation with many desirable properties, such as optimal asymptotic convergence rates and greater robustness to the choice of learning rate \cite{kushner2003stochastic}.
-Indeed, popular regret bounds that form the basis of gradient-based convergence proofs \cite{duchi2011adaptive,reddi2019convergence} only imply convergence for the iterate average~\cite{duchi2018introductory}.
-However, despite its strong theoretical guarantees, it is seldom used in practice.
-Instead, practitioners training large DNNs such as the ResNet \cite{he2016deep}, opt for step decay schedules and use the final point or best point (as determined on the validation set) of the optimisation trajectory.
-Although the original Adam paper itself~\cite{kingma2014adam} hinted at the value of IA as a potential amendment, for networks with batch normalisation~\cite{ioffe2015batch}, a naive application of IA (in which we simply average the batch normalisation statistics) is known to lead to poor results \cite{defazio2019ineffectiveness}.
-However, by computing the batch normalisation statistics for the iterate average using a forward pass of the data at the IA point, \citet{izmailov2018averaging} show that the performance of small-scale image experiments such as CIFAR-10/100 and pretrained ImageNet finetuning can be significantly improved.
-Even for small experiments this computation is expensive, so they further approximate IA by taking the average at the end of each epoch instead of each iteration, which they call \emph{Stochastic Weight Averaging} (SWA) (in this paper SWA can be seen as synonymous with SGD+IA).
-We find minimal difference between the two approaches (see supplementary).
+For networks with batch normalisation~\citep{ioffe2015batch}, a na\"{i}ve application of IA (in which we simply average the batch normalisation statistics) is known to lead to poor results \citep{defazio2019ineffectiveness}.
+However, by computing the batch normalisation statistics for the iterate average using a forward pass of the data at the IA point, \citet{izmailov2018averaging} show that the performance of small-scale image experiments such as CIFAR-10/100 and pretrained ImageNet can be significantly improved.
+Even for small experiments this computation is expensive, so they further approximate IA by taking the average at the end of each epoch instead of each iteration, referred to as \emph{stochastic weight averaging} (SWA).
+We show experimentally in Section \ref{sec:gadamauto} that the two approaches produce almost identical results, with SWA slightly outperforming IA.
+Since SWA can be seen as IA with a lower averaging frequency, we retain the terminology IA - however, in our theoretical analysis we also include analysis for reduced frequency iterate averaging.

-We observe that at each point where the learning rate is decayed, the test error is diminished less significantly than the training error.
-Intuitively, \emph{dropping the learning rate focuses the optimiser on lower level features of the training set, which do not generalise as well to the test set.} We showcase this effect in Figure~\ref{subfig:iavsstep}, where we train a VGG-$16$ network~\cite{simonyan2014very} with no data augmentation/batch normalisation (to isolate the overfitting effect from reducing the learning rate) with a learning rate of $\alpha=0.05$.
-Interestingly, replacing the learning rate drop (performed at epoch $60$ by a factor of $10$ with weight decay $\gamma = 0.0005$) with iterate averaging at the same point, we find that the test error is reduced by a greater margin ($\approx 2\%$).

-\citet{izmailov2018averaging,merity2017regularizing} show similarly, that by combining \emph{tail averaging} (where averaging is only done at the late stages of training\footnote{In convergence proofs often the averaging is done at the very start as this does not affect the asymptotic convergence rate \cite{duchi2018introductory,nesterov2013introductory}.}) with high learning rates on SGD, generalisation performance can be significantly improved.
-However, since~\citet{izmailov2018averaging} experiment with a pretrained ImageNet model, it is unclear if such a procedure could replace or improve upon existing best practices.
-Moreover, because they use SGD, scheduling sensitivity remains considerable (shown in Sec.~\ref{sec:fullimagenet}).